 The flowers are perfect, 1/2 to 3/4 inch long and are on short stalks with corollas in varying shades of blue.
 The green calyx is tubular with 5 short rounded lobes which turn outward at the tips when the flower opens.
-The corolla forms a pea-type flower consisting of 5 petals with the large banner petal turned upward with a notch at the center.
-There are two lateral petals which enclose keel petals that are usually white, which in turn, house the reproductive parts, which include 10 stamens with yellow anthers and a single style.
+The corolla forms a pea-type flower consisting of 5 petals with the large upper banner petal turned upward with a notch at the center.
+There are two lateral petals which enclose two keel petals that are usually white, which in turn, house the reproductive parts, which include 10 stamens with yellow anthers and a single style.
 Large insects such as bumblebees can force open the keel petals where they touch together to reach the pollen contained inside.

 Habitat: False Blue Indigo forms a shrub like mound, growing from a branched rhizomatous root system.
 If grown from seed, the plant will require several years of growth before a flower stem is produced and about five years to form a nice clump averaging 3 feet in height.
 It grows best in rich loamy soil in full sun with moist to mesic conditions.
 It will tolerate partial shade, and even flower, but the stems will be weak.
 It is pest free in northern climates where it can survive in zone 3.
 It can make a good garden specimen but not for cut flower stems, as they turn black when drying begins.
 Be careful with broadleaf weed herbicides as they will kill the plant.

 Names: The true Indigo is Indigofera tinctoria L. hence these Baptisias with blue or white flowers have been termed "false".
 The genus name Baptisia is from the Greek word bapto, meaning 'to dye' as a dye can be made from the plant but it is inferior.
 The species name australis means "southern".
 The author name for the plant classification is complex - see notes below.